-The following section gives a brief description of the data categories included and how each HUC-12 watershed was scored related to flood risk knowledge gaps.
-Note that the objective of the Task 4A process is to determine the factors that are present within a given HUC-12, and to what degree; not necessarily to determine the relative importance of each factor in determining flood risk.
+The following section briefly describes the data categories included and how each HUC-12 watershed was scored related to flood risk knowledge gaps.
+The objective of the Task 4A process is to determine the factors that are present within a given HUC-12, and to what degree; not necessarily to determine the relative importance of each factor in determining flood risk.
 Therefore, no weight has been applied to emphasize one factor over another at this time.